weiping-playnext/Zenject/Documentation/WritingAutomatedTests.md

 }
 ```

-Now, to test this class, create a new folder named Editor, then add a new file named TestLogger.cs and copy and paste the following:
+Now, to test this class, create a new folder named Editor, then right click on it inside the Project tab, and select Create -> Zenject -> Unit Test.
+Name it TestLogger.cs.
+This will create a basic template that we can fill in with our tests.
+Copy and paste the following:

 ```csharp
 using System;